salkuadrat/learning/packages/learning_barcode_scanning/README.md

 List<Offset> corners // list of points representing the corners position of this barcode
 ```

-Here is a list of `BarcodeType` values.
+Here is a list of `BarcodeType` values with its corresponding `Barcode` object.
+Each Barcode object is a direct subclass of `Barcode`.

 <table>
   <tr>